BSc (Hons) Computer Games Technology

 Indicative content:

 • Team Organisation and Management: Attend and participate in team meetings, keep meeting minutes, and assign roles and responsibilities; Identify and overcome team problems, understand conflicts and approaches to conflict resolution, and engage with team building.
+Work together to break down top line features into implementation tasks and use industry standard project management software to assign and track these tasks as part of an iterative development process.

 • Communication and Professionalism: Demonstrate the ability to communicate within the team, with tutors, with clients/mentors, and with other stakeholders in a professional and respectful manner.